-Fig. 9.
-Putting a synthetic base into a messenger RNA, and providing a transfer RNA having the complementary non-standard base in the anticodon loop (the "N") allowed the incorporation of a 21st amino acid (here, iodotyrosine) into a protein.
+Figure 3.9 Putting a synthetic base into a messenger RNA, and providing a transfer RNA having the complementary nonstandard base in the anticodon loop (the "N") allowed the incorporation of a 21st amino acid (here, iodotyrosine) into a protein

 Of course, these successes required us to again set the bar higher.
-Perhaps the best demonstration of our better understanding of DNA is to use it to create new technology; again mutating the Feynman dictum, we might suggest: "If we understand it, we can do something with it".
+Perhaps the best demonstration of our better understanding of DNA is to use it to create new technology; mutating the Feynman dictum again, we might suggest: "If we understand it, we can do something with it."